Emma Barnett: Awards

-Barnett was named in two consecutive annual lists of the Radio Academy’s 30 under 30 list.
+Barnett was named in two consecutive annual lists of the Radio Academy's 30 under 30 list.
 She also made the 20 under 30 Hot List feature in Red magazine in 2011.
 While at The Telegraph, Barnett was named Digital Journalist of the Year by the Association of Online Publishers and Digital Writer of the Year at the 2011 Online Media Awards.
 She was named best newcomer at the Arqiva commercial radio awards in 2012.
-She was named and Broadcaster of the Year in 2017 by the Political Studies Association and Radio Broadcaster of the Year in 2018 by the Broadcasting Press Guild.
+She was named Broadcaster of the Year in 2017 by the Political Studies Association and Radio Broadcaster of the Year in 2018 by the Broadcasting Press Guild.

 Barnett won the Gold award for Best Speech Presenter at the 2022 Audio and Radio Industry Awards for her work on Woman's Hour.

 Personal life

+Barnett met her husband, Jeremy Weil, when they were both studying at Nottingham University in 2004.
+They married at the New West End Synagogue in Bayswater in 2012.
+In 2018, they had a son and in 2023, they had a daughter, after five rounds of IVF and experiencing one miscarriage.
+They live in Brixton, south London.
+Barnett and Weil are co-creators of a series of colouring books called Colour Your Streets.

-Barnett met her husband at university and married in 2012.
-In 2018, she had a son.
-She lives in London.
-She is not highly religiously observant, and is ambivalent about both Orthodox and Reform Judaism.
+Barnett is an Orthodox Jew but, religiously, is not very observant, and is ambivalent between Orthodox and Reform Judaism.
 In a 2014 BBC Radio segment, she expressed discomfort at women being rabbis.
-She carries out charity work for Norwood, one of the largest welfare organisations within the British Jewish community.
-Barnett is a member of the Women's Equality Party.
+She has volunteered for British Jewish welfare charity Norwood.

+Barnett was a member of the Women's Equality Party.

+Barnett suffers from endometriosis and inflammation.
+In August 2024 she discussed living with pain in a BBC Radio 4 interview with Kirsty Young.